KyleBading/boilerplates/README.md

 Originally created by Christian Lempa.
 His repo was forked into this one.

-For comprehensive documentation, advanced usage, and template development guides, visit [YouTube Channel](https://www.youtube.com/@christianlempa).
+For comprehensive documentation, advanced usage, and template development guides, visit [Christian Lempa's YouTube Channel](https://www.youtube.com/@christianlempa).

 ## Contribution

 ## Other Resources

-- [Cheat-Sheets](https://github.com/christianlempa/cheat-sheets) - Command Reference for various tools and technologies
+- [Cheat-Sheets Repo](https://github.com/christianlempa/cheat-sheets) - Command Reference for various tools and technologies

 ---